 Washi, for Calligraphy, Ukiyo-e, and Origami!

 Washi is used in many Japanese arts such as origami, shodo (calligraphy), ukiyo-e, and even to conserve and restore books.
 I personally love to use washi for decoration and artwork, as well as for giving gifts.
 The last time I was in Ozu Washi I was on a mission to find gifts for friends who had never visited Japan before – I was pleasantly surprised by how many perfect gifts I found.
-They have beautifully decorated boxes, wallets, purses, lamps, business card holders, tons of stationary, and much more.
+They have beautifully decorated boxes, wallets, purses, lamps, business card holders, tons of stationery, and much more.

-Even though many of the Japanese patterns people are interested in are available in thousands of shops around the city, I highly recommend stopping by this store if you are looking for traditional Japanese papers, stationary supplies, or gifts.
+Even though many of the Japanese patterns people are interested in are available in thousands of shops around the city, I highly recommend stopping by this store if you are looking for traditional Japanese papers, stationery supplies, or gifts.
 Ozu Washi is high-class, handmade, traditional washi paper that has a long and rich history.
 The staff will graciously cut papers for you and wrap your purchases, and there are English speaking staff members available if you require detailed explanations.

-Ozu Washi also has a History Museum!
+Ozu Washi Also has a History Museum!

 This store also is more than just a shopping experience.
 In addition to the paper products, Ozu Washi also has a history museum, art gallery and culture classroom.
 You can even make your own sheet of washi paper and learn about the whole process; just make sure you make a reservation in advance.
 Ozu Washi offers various genres of classes, including calligraphy, engraving, and ink painting.